 In addition, our U.S. facilities are subject to standards including the OSHA Process Safety Management ("PSM") standard, which requires development of a program to manage workplace risks associated with highly hazardous chemicals.
 To better manage risks and process safety we pursue certifications within OSHA's Voluntary Protection Program ("VPP"), and our Battleground (Houston) and Chocolate Bayou sites are certified to Star status, the highest level achievable.
 Star level means that the site has successfully implemented a safety and health management system and achieved a combined injury and illness rate that is below the industry rate nationwide.
-In addition, our U.S. sites also report PSM incidents as required by API 754 as part of the database maintained by the American Fuel and Petrochemical Manufacturers association.
+In addition, many of our U.S. sites also report PSM incidents as required by API 754 as part of the database maintained by the American Fuel and Petrochemical Manufacturers association.
 Programs employed to manage PSM risks include instrumentation and overpressure relief devices.
-ISA 84 is an international standard that addresses the application of safety-instrumented systems for process industries.
-Our pressure relief systems are reviewed and designed to relevant legal (OSHA, ASME, NFPA, PED, ISO), industry (API, DIERS), and internal standards.
+Industry standards such as ISA (International Society of Automation) 84, an international standard that addresses the application of safety- instrumented systems for process industries with IEC 61508/511 being the European equivalent, are used.
+Our pressure relief systems are reviewed and designed to relevant legal (OSHA, ASME, NFPA, PED, ISO), industry (API, DIERS) and internal standards.
 In addition, all of our businesses are aware that effective safety management is consciously required to address and deal with major accident and process safety risks.
 We promote personal leadership for the management of these risks and the Board of Directors for each business operates a "Letter of Assurance" process whereby each of the Operations Directors/Site Managers reviews compliance with local regulations and the effectiveness of the safety management system.
 They then formally inform their Executive Team and Chief Executive in writing about any issues about which they need to be concerned.
 This process is intended to provide assurance that all businesses are in compliance in all material respects with applicable health, safety and environmental laws in the countries in which they operate.